By Brian M. Plessala, Gray Duffy LLP

 Published in Law360

-When a personal injury plaintiff’s medical providers are reimbursed at a reduced rate for services by third-party payors such as private health insurer, or Medicare or Medicaid (MediCal), what amount is the plaintiff entitled to recover in settlement or at trial?
+When a personal injury plaintiff’s medical providers are reimbursed at a reduced rate for services by third-party payors such as private health insurer, or Medicare or Medicaid (MediCal), what amount is the plaintiff entitled to recover in a settlement or at trial?
 When may a party liable for those expenses benefit from the reduced rate?

 The Hanif/Nishihama doctrine addresses these questions.
 The following article seeks to explore some of the issues for trial counsel and the claims professional.

 Background Information on Medical Billing

 When a person is injured and receives treatment, the medical providers will generally prepare a bill for those services representing the “usual and customary” rates.
 The rates will be accompanied by the various codes that represent the services and treatments you have had, for example, you can click here to learn about 99223 and the treatment this would represent.
 Often the medical providers will require that the patient execute a financial responsibility agreement specifying personal liability for these charges.
 Health care insurers generally enter into contractual agreements with hospitals and other health care providers to satisfy the bills incurred by their plan members while at the same time using claims data analysis to try to help reduce their client’s health plan costs.

 Typically, the plan/insurer will agree to pay reduced rates for specified services rendered to the plan members and the provider is required to accept those reduced payments as payment in full for those services.
-Care rendered to a patient covered by Medicaid (federal program that pays for health care for needy people of the state) or Medicare (federal health insurance program for people age 65 and older) is also subject to contractual reduction under specific reimbursements rates.
+Care rendered to a patient covered by Medicaid (a federal program that pays for health care for needy people of the state) or Medicare (federal health insurance program for people age 65 and older) is also subject to contractual reduction under specific reimbursements rates.
 If you are interested in finding out more you may want to visit meetbreeze.com Disability Insurance to find out more about insurance policies.